iamnewspecies/purescript-concepts-and-examples/Readme.md

 Equivalent of https://github.com/sdiehl/write-you-a-haskell for purescript.

 - Why do we go functional?
-  -- The world is about
+  -- The world is about  functions
   -- All machines are about some action on some object.
-  -- If you are still not convinced then read this following book "Wholeness and implicate order" by David Bohm.
-(You need to read the first three chapters to understand the philosophy of our domain)[0][https://www.amazon.in/Wholeness-Implicate-Order-Routledge-Classics/dp/0415289793/ref=sr_1_2?ie=UTF8&qid=1530621732&sr=8-2&keywords=david+bohm] The idea that this book is trying to talk about is... at least my interpretation in short...
+  -- Read the book "Wholeness and implicate order" by David Bohm.
+(You need to read the first three chapters to understand the philosophy of our domain)[0][https://www.amazon.in/Wholeness-Implicate-Order-Routledge-Classics/dp/0415289793/ref=sr_1_2?ie=UTF8&qid=1530621732&sr=8-2&keywords=david+bohm] The idea that this book is trying to talk about is...
 There are infinite objects that exist in this world and we need to somehow look at these things in a very unified way otherwise there is an explosion of concepts which is very difficult to keep track of.
   You can basically start asking yourself why a screen "sitting" on a table has to be seen differntly as compared to you sitting on a chair.
 Sure, you would say that doing this reduces the beauty and history of language but I hope that is not what we are trying to acomplish in when we write code.
-Fundamentally you are tring to transform something into something else with the help of some "process". "_ -> _" -- Anything can come in place of "_".
+Fundamentally you are tring to transform something into something else with the help of some "function". "_ -> _" -- Anything can come in place of "_".
 This automatically pushes you to think that almost everything has some similarity.
 You try to find patterns.
 So basically funcational way of thinking pushes you to think in this fashion "_ -> _" and all other languages push you into thinking this " very_important __ very_important".
 You can always argue that other forms of writing code can also accomplish what functional programming langauges accomplish.
 But it is that one simple way of doing things which generates the most ideal patterns.

 --  What is the natural outcome of this philosophy?
   -- If you agree with the philosophy then the obvious outcome is we should focus on functions.
 We push this philosophy so far that we see the most fundametal thing as some function.
 This brings into picture lamda calculus.